Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Some of those improvements might include things such as:

-– Technology can still get cheaper
+– Technology can still get cheaper (as it develops, and gets closer to economies of scale)

 Potential Cons Of Hydrogen Fuel Cell Cars

-To paraphrase, a hydrogen fuel cell car might maintain 38 of the original 100 watts of energy, once hydrogen gas production, hydrogen to electricity conversion, and the electricity use in the motor is taken into account.
+A hydrogen fuel cell car might maintain 38 of the original 100 watts of energy, once hydrogen gas production, hydrogen to electricity conversion, and the electricity use in the motor is taken into account.

-Other reports say the entire process of electrolysis, transportation, pumping and fuel cell conversion leaves only about 20 to 25 percent of the original zero-carbon electricity to drive the motor.
+Other reports say the entire process of electrolysis, transportation, pumping, and fuel cell conversion, leaves only about 20 to 25 percent of the original zero-carbon electricity to drive the motor.

 Fuel Cells Are Currently Expensive